dsv-su/marihanchan/README.md

 important to remember here is that currently all patches need to reside in the same folder as the base marihanchan script. a nicer solution to this is being worked on.

+__note:__ if a git patch cannot be applied cleanly, then marihanchan will roll back to the remote HEAD of the current branch (effectively reverting the patch)